gregparkes/turbopanda/changelog/current.rst

 Changelog
 ---------
+- |Enhancement| `vectorize` now supports caching for each step with keyword argument `cache`, default set to False

 `turbopanda.dev`
 ................
 - |Enhancement| `cache` for non-pandas objects uses `joblib` to serialize/pickle the object

 `turbopanda.plot`
 .................
+- |Feature| Added `bar1d` function to efficiently draw barplots, with automatic sorting and colouring
 - |Fix| An issue in `scatter` where colors were not corresponding to legend